billpg/HashBack/README.md

 ### Why use a hash at all?
 Why not make the request a URL and the string expected at that URL?
 (I am grateful to m'colleague Rob Armitage for asking this question.)

-It is neccessary for the file retrieved from the client's website to be a hash (instead of a random string) to prevent an attack when a valid quthorization request is fraudulently passed along to a third party.
+It is necessary for the file retrieved from the client's website to be a hash (instead of a random string) to prevent an attack when a valid authorization request is fraudulently passed along to a third party.
 For example:

 A-to-B: "I am server A. To prove it, I have placed "ABC" at https://A.example/123.txt."
 B-to-C: "I am server A. To prove it, I have placed "ABC" at https://A.example/123.txt."